Topical medication: Choice of base formulation

 A medication's potency often is changed with its base.
 For example, some topical steroids will be classified one or two strengths higher when moving from cream to ointment.
 As a rule of thumb, an ointment base is more occlusive and will drive the medication into the skin more rapidly than a solution or cream base.

 The manufacturer of each topical product has total control over the content of the base of a medication.
 Although containing the same active ingredients, one manufacturer's cream might be more acidic than the next, which could cause skin irritation or change its absorption rate.
-For example, a vaginal formulation of miconazole antifungal cream might irritate the skin less than an athlete foot formulation of miconazole cream.
+For example, a vaginal formulation of miconazole antifungal cream might irritate the skin less than an athlete's foot formulation of miconazole cream.
 These variations can, on occasion, result in different clinical outcomes, even though the active ingredient is the same.
 No comparative potency labeling exists to ensure equal efficacy between brands of topical steroids (percentage of oil vs water dramatically affect the potency of topical steroid).
 Studies have confirmed that the potency of some topical steroid products may differ according to manufacturer or brand.
 An example of this is the case of brand name Valisone cream and Kenalog cream in clinical studies have demonstrated significantly better vasoconstrictions than some forms of this drug produced by generic drug manufacturers.
 However, in a simple base like an ointment, much less variation between manufacturers is common.

 In dermatology, the base of a topical medication is often as important as the medication itself.
 It is extremely important to receive a medication in the correct base, before applying to the skin.
 A pharmacist should not substitute an ointment for a cream, or vice versa, as the potency of the medication can change.
 Some physicians use a thick ointment to replace the waterproof barrier of the inflamed skin in the treatment of eczema, and a cream might not accomplish the same clinical intention.